abpframework/abp/docs/en/samples/microservice-demo.md

 ## Introduction

-One of the major goals of the ABP framework is to provide a [convenient infrastructure to create microservice solutions](../framework/architecture/microservices).
+One of the major goals of the ABP is to provide a [convenient infrastructure to create microservice solutions](../framework/architecture/microservices).

 This sample aims to demonstrate a simple yet complete microservice solution;